 • Juice lemon.

-• In a bowl, whisk together mustard, vinegar, yeast, liquid aminos and 1/2 teaspoon olive oil.
+• In a large bowl, whisk together mustard, vinegar, yeast, liquid aminos and 1/2 teaspoon olive oil.

 • Toss in tofu.

 • Place a saucepan over medium-high heat.
 Add 1 teaspoon olive oil.
 When oil is hot, add shallot.
 Cook, stirring, until shallot is just tender, about 1 minute.

 • Add couscous.
 Cook, stirring, until couscous is lightly toasted, about 2 minutes.